 History of Wolf Camp and the Conservation College

-A new board of directors will decide whether to expand its vision for the Conservation College from running summer camps and periodic weekend workshops, to become an accredited technical school offering degree programs to all ages of student throughout the year.
+2017: A new board of directors was founded as the first step to expand the Conservation College vision from running summer camps and periodic weekend workshops, to becoming an accredited technical school offering degree programs to all ages of student throughout the year.
 Departments could include Cultural Conservation (traditional craftwork and wilderness skills), Plant Conservation (ethnobotany – use of wild edible and medicinal plants), Wildlife Conservation (tracking the animal kingdom) and other departments following a curriculum of the Neighborhood Naturalist, Traditional Herbalist, Wildlife Tracker, Survival Scout, Ancient Artisan, Honorable Hunter, Sustainable Citizen & Environmental Educator.

 2015: Kim & Chris Chisholm embark on a legacy plan which includes changing the name “Wolf College” to “The Conservation College” and shifting ownership of summer youth programs to a new non-profit board over the course of the next couple of years.
 Application for founding board members will be sought in 2017.
 Chris & Kim also prepare application for Conservation College accreditation to the Washington State Workplace Training & Education Coordinating Board so that certifications and credits can be offered for apprenticeships and expeditions.